 There are so many different reasons why this book of the Bible is important.
 But honestly… Can’t that be said about every book of the Bible?
 I’d venture to say so, considering that the Author behind the vale is the Lord God Almighty through his Holy Spirit, penned by his Prophets and Apostles.
 In my opinion, the Word of God has been kept preserved in the King James Bible.

 But as we dive into the study of 2 Corinthians, we’ll discover that there’s a wide range of topics that are gleaned from the pages.
 In some cases, each verse is it’s own lesson, causing for us to consider that the best possible way to comprehend the many things that Paul is writing about.

 One thing that I would like to say, is that although there is much to be spoken about concerning the Word of God (not just this study, but the whole book,) take whatever you see to prayer.
 Prayerfully move forward, and perhaps glean from the commentaries I give, but don’t forget…

 I am going to be posting about what the Lord has shown me personally through his Word.
 This is not an end all, or final say.
 But simply documentation of a journey through the Word of God.
 I ask you, to not use any of this as a replacement of your journey with the Lord, but perhaps to supplement your walk, as the Father may add to your understanding through these studies.
 It’s all to the glory of God the Father and the Lord Jesus Christ, and for our edification.

 Thanks for checking out this study!
 I pray that it has been a blessing to you.
-If it has, please use the share tabs to the left or at the bottom of this post to spread it around.
+If it has, please use the share tabs to spread it around.
 It sure does help out!

 May the Lord bless all of you in the name of Jesus, and thanks for looking into this study into 2 Corinthians!